Keranik/COI-Extended/README.md

 ### Cheats Mod
 - **Settlement**:
-  - Change population to any desired amount.
+  - Change population to any desired amount
-  - Change total Unity to any desired amount.
+  - Change total Unity to any desired amount
-  - Change total Unity Cap to any desired amount.
+  - Change total Unity Cap to any desired amount
-  - Disable needs such as Electricity, Food, Water, Computing.
+  - Disable needs such as Electricity, Food, Water, Computing
-  - No Disease Effects cheat.
   - Instantly fill all food markets and animal farms.
+  - No Disease cheat

 - **Economy**:
-  - Instant Build/Research.
+  - Instant Build/Research
-  - No Construction Costs.
+  - No Construction Costs
-  - Free Monthly Power/Unity/Computing.
+  - Free Monthly Power/Unity/Computing
-  - No Maintenance Mode.
+  - No Maintenance Mode
-  - Instantly fill maintenance reserves.
+  - Instantly fill maintenance reserves
-  - Research costs are free.
+  - Research costs are free
-  - Instantly finish current/all research.
+  - Instantly finish current/all research
-  - Instantly finish all repeatable research.
+  - Instantly finish all repeatable research
-  - Infinite Focus points to assign.
+  - Infinite Focus points to assign
-  - Focus multiplier for additional focus points.
+  - Focus multiplier for additional focus points
-  - Creative Mode (one-time action: maxes Unity/Power/Computing, unlocks all tech, explores map, disables maintenance/fuel/weather, fills reserves, adds ships, etc.).

 - **Environment**:
-  - No Air/Water/Ship/Vehicle/Train Pollution settings.
+  - No Air/Water/Ship/Vehicle/Train Pollution settings
-  - No Waste Generation.
+  - No Waste Generation
-  - No Wastewater/Biowaste Generation/Production.
+  - No Wastewater/Biowaste Generation
-  - Unlimited Water Reserves.
+  - Unlimited Water Reserves
-  - Unlimited Oil Reserves.
+  - Unlimited Oil Reserves
-  - Asteroid Spawner (spawn any asteroid with customizable materials, ratio, and radius).
+  - Asteroid Spawner (spawn any asteroid)

 - **Terrain Controls**:
-  - Instantly process all mining designations.
+  - Instantly process all mining designations
-  - Instantly process all dumping designations.
+  - Instantly process all dumping designations
-  - Instantly place/clear all pending surfaces.
+  - Instantly place/clear all pending surfaces
-  - Change terrain at any designation to whatever you want.
+  - Change terrain at any designation to whatever you want
-  - Instantly Plant/Remove trees with customizable Tree Spacing.
+  - Instantly Plant/Remove trees with customizable Tree Spacing
   - Adjust Weather simulation by changing Rain and Sun Intensity.
   - Lock weather permanently to a setting of your choice.
-  - Reset all weather to defaults.
-  - Disable or re-enable weather rendering in its entirety (fog, clouds, effects).
+  - Disable or re-enable weather rendering in its entirety.

 - **Exploration & Logistics**:
-  - Cargo ships complete contracts instantly.
+  - Cargo ships complete contracts instantly
-  - Disable all fuel consumption.
+  - Disable all fuel consumption
-  - Fast ore sorting.
+  - Fast ore sorting
-  - Change vehicle limit.
+  - Change vehicle limit
-  - Give vehicles extra capacity.
+  - Give vehicles extra capacity
-  - Change cargo ship limit.
+  - Change cargo ship limit
-  - Instantly Unload/Repair main Battleship.
+  - Instantly Unload/Repair main Battleship
-  - Finish current navigation for Battleship instantly.
+  - Finish current navigation for Battleship instantly
   - Reveal/Scan/Visit/Defeat all locations as four separate options.
   - Add any amount of any product you want to your shipyard (with fallback to storage if incompatible).
   - Train multiplier capacity (adjusts wagon capacity and station throughput).